- Accessible Venues

 Entertainment Zone Wheelchair accessible toilets and showers

-- Wheelchair accessible showers are available in the Fitzroy, adjacent to the Mallee, Coorong pavilion and the Cotter Campground.
+- Wheelchair accessible showers are available in the Fitzroy, adjacent to the Mallee, the Coorong pavilion, the Cotter Campground and in the Access Campground.

-The Festivals Access Campground is conveniently located a short walk from the Festivals Entertainment Zone.
+The Festival Access Campground is conveniently located a short walk from the Festival Entertainment Zone along the Flemington Road side of the site.

-People with a disability or a condition requiring access to power for medical equipment can submit a Disability Camping Registration Form (download below) to secure a space in the Access Campground.
+People with a disability or a condition requiring access to power for medical equipment must submit a Disability Camping Registration Form (download below) to secure a space in the Access Campground.

 Spaces in the Access Campground are allocated by need and when necessary overflow spaces may be allocated in different areas of the campground.